tomaszzmuda/Xabe.FFmpeg/README.md

 ## Lincence ##

 Xabe.FFmpeg is licensed under [Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)](https://creativecommons.org/licenses/by-nc-sa/3.0/) - see [License](LICENSE.md) for details.
-If you want use Xabe.FFmpeg in commercial project please ask about licensing at **tomasz.zmuda@xabe.xyz**
+If you want use Xabe.FFmpeg in commercial project visit our website - [Xabe.FFmpeg](https://xabe.net/product/xabe_ffmpeg/)

 ## Contact ##

-Feel free to ask any questions on [Gitter](https://gitter.im/Xabe-FFmpeg/Lobby# "Gitter") or write e-mail  to **tomasz.zmuda@xabe.xyz**
+Feel free to ask any questions on [Gitter](https://gitter.im/Xabe-FFmpeg/Lobby# "Gitter") or write e-mail  to **xabe@xabe.net**
+You can check our website to - [Xabe.net](https://xabe.net/)